RIDICS/ITJakub/README.md

 * Prepare eXist-db collection (it's possible use script ExistDB-Recreate.cmd or copy ExistDB folder content manually - instructions are in Deploy_readme.txt)
 * Install certificates and allow SSL in IIS (instructions are in Deploy_readme.txt)

-All dependencies are automatically restored by Visual Studio:
+Dependencies automatically restored by Visual Studio:
 * NuGet

-* NPM
+Dependencies manually restored:
-* Bower
+* Yarn

+It is recommended that You install Yarn Installer Extension and configure it to automatically restore yarn dependencies and disable automatic package restore for npm.

 Services to deploy:
 * ITJakub.Web.Hub - web portal (ASP.NET Core)